mmu-webdesign/l4-WPD-web-term-2/rwd-marking-options.md

 We are looking for a page title and meta description.
 Marked by reading your HTML code.

-* Little or no attempt to create relevant metadata for titles or meta descriptions.
+* **0–19** Little or no attempt to create relevant metadata for titles or meta descriptions.
 You haven't edited the code supplied to add these.
-* Limited or flawed attempt to develop relevant metadata for titles or meta descriptions.
+* **20–34** Limited or flawed attempt to develop relevant metadata for titles or meta descriptions.
 You have started editing the code, but you haven't completed it.
-* Partial attempt to fulfil the required metadata for titles and meta descriptions.
+* **34–39** Partial attempt to fulfil the required metadata for titles and meta descriptions.
 You have edited the code, but the metadata is not relevant.
-* Satisfactory attempt to fulfil the required metadata for titles and meta descriptions.
+* **40–49 (Pass mark)** Satisfactory attempt to fulfil the required metadata for titles and meta descriptions.
 There are likely to be multiple errors.
 You have edited the code, but the metadata is not completely relevant.
-* Coherent and careful delivery of the required metadata.
+* **50–59** Coherent and careful delivery of the required metadata.
 There may be some errors.
 You have edited, relevant metadata but there are still some mistakes.
-* Thorough and precise delivery of the required metadata.
+* **60–69** Thorough and precise delivery of the required metadata.
 There may be minor errors.
 You have edited, relevant metadata that is useful for SEO.
-* Meticulous work that fulfils the required metadata and shows sophistication.
+* **70–85** Meticulous work that fulfils the required metadata and shows sophistication.
 You have edited, relevant metadata that is useful for SEO and reads well.
-* Professional standard work that fulfils the required metadata and shows creativity.
+* **86–100** Professional standard work that fulfils the required metadata and shows creativity.
 You have edited, relevant metadata that is useful for SEO, reads well and has personality.

 ## Quality of HTML